microsoft/coe-starter-kit/coe-cli/docs/upgrade.md

 ```

-6. Update coe to new version
+6. Update coe-cli to new version

 ```bash
 npm link --force